2022 Saskatchewan Roughriders season

-The 2022 Saskatchewan Roughriders season was the 64th season for the team in the Canadian Football League.
+The 2022 Saskatchewan Roughriders season was the 64th season for the team in the Canadian Football League (CFL).
 It was the club's 113th year overall, and its 106th season of play.
 The Roughriders were eliminated from post-season contention on October 22, 2022, following a loss to the Calgary Stampeders.
 The Roughriders failed to qualify for the playoffs for the first time since 2016.
 The 2022 CFL season was the third season under head coach Craig Dickenson and general manager Jeremy O'Day.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2022 CFL Global Draft took place on May 3, 2022.
+The 2022 CFL global draft took place on May 3, 2022.
 The Roughriders selected fifth in each round of the snake draft.